 - Write to companies that you want to see more transparent and ethical practices

-- Vote for candidates that support systematic climate change solutions
+- Vote for candidates that support climate policies and act with the kind of urgency this crisis requires

 - Let your legislators know that we need more regulations and public investments in the right places